 The University Registrar is authorized to make adjustments in the application of the Tuition and Fee Assessments' and Enrollment policies when unusual circumstances warrant.
 Circumstances, which may warrant special tuition cancellation, are serious illness or death of an immediate family member, or misadvisement by a University representative.
 Tuition cannot be cancelled for reasons such as changes in work schedule or other employment demands,or for reasons that are within the control of the student.
 Non-Attendance, by itself, is not an acceptable reason for not dropping a class in a timely manner.

 A medical withdrawal is a complete withdrawal from all courses.
-The University Medical Withdrawal Policy will grant 100% tuition cancellation if a student stops attending ALL classes before three-fourths of the scheduled meetings of his/her course(s) have been held, and medical attention is provided during that time.
-For medical withdrawals after three-fourths of the classes have met, tuition cancellation will be granted at the rate of 60%.
-No tuition cancellation after the twelfth week of classes, however, a withdrawal is processed as an early drop.
+For approved requests, the University Medical Withdrawal Policy will grant 100% tuition and fee cancellation if a student stops attending ALL classes before the end of the 10th week of the scheduled class meeting period in a full fall/winter term.
+Medical documentation will need to confirm that medical attention was provided during this time period.
+For medical withdrawals occurring during the 11th or 12th week, tuition cancellation will be granted at the rate of 60%.
+There is no tuition cancellation after the twelfth week of the term.
+These periods are adjusted proportionally for courses that do not run the full term.
 Students are required to submit a Request for Medical Withdrawal application, including medical reports from the attending physician(s).

 All special adjustment requests must be received by the Registrar's Office by: